-5. "Creditable coverage" shall not include the following if it is offered as a separate policy, certificate or contract of insurance:
+5. "Creditable coverage" does not include the following if it is offered as a separate policy, certificate or contract of insurance:

-http://docs.legis.wisconsin.gov/code/admin\code WISCONSIN ADMINISTRATIVE CODE a.
-Medicare supplemental health insurance as defined under section 1882(g) (1) of the Social Security Act;
+a.
+Medicare supplemental health insurance as defined under section 1882(g)(1) of the Social Security Act;

 b.
 Coverage supplemental to the coverage provided under chapter 55 of title 10, United States Code; and c.
 Similar supplemental coverage provided to coverage under a group health plan.